 Digital Nomad versus Location Independent

 I’m not going to get into this longstanding debate, and I don’t think it really matters, but for most purists, a digital nomad is someone who works from their laptop, travels full-time, and doesn’t have a home.
-I’ve certainly lived that lifestyle when I moved out of my apartment in California and then wandered around South America in 2014 for nearly five months and then again in 2015 when I moved out of my apartment in San Francisco and took a backpack to France, living in Paris for five weeks.
+I’ve certainly lived that lifestyle when I moved out of my apartment in California and then wandered around South America in 2014 for nearly five months and then again in 2015 when I moved out of my apartment in California and took a backpack to France, living in Paris for five weeks.

 These days, I consider myself more “location independent,” as some health issues have meant I need to stay in the U.S. and forgo some of my foreign travel plans.